 The invasion of FAW resulted in heavy defoliation, causing yield losses ranging from 21% to 53% in maize (Day et al., 2017).
 Notably, FAW infests maize at both the vegetative stage (windowing in leaves by young larvae and complete defoliation by older larvae) and the reproductive stage (boring and feeding in the cob), making it one of the most severe pests affecting maize (Acharya et al., 2020).
 Given its potential to cause catastrophic losses for maize growers and agro-industries, it is essential to develop an integrated pest management (IPM) strategy that is holistic, cost-effective, and environmentally friendly.
 The foundation of IPM lies in pest monitoring and decision-making based on economic thresholds (Karuppuchamy and Venugopal, 2016).
 Therefore, the first and foremost priority should be large-scale monitoring and mapping of FAW damage.

-This situation underscores the need for adopting remote or proximal sensing technologies in agriculture.
+This situation underscores the need to adopt remote or proximal sensing technologies in agriculture.
 These technologies offer significant advantages, particularly in reducing time and effort through automated crop monitoring (Dara, 2019; Carrière et al., 2006; Backoulou et al., 2011).
 Remote sensing technologies have been widely adopted in agriculture, especially for pest monitoring, yield forecasting, and early warning systems.
 These innovations assist farmers in timely and efficient pest management while reducing the need for extensive ground sampling (Hoseny et al., 2023).
 Remote sensing has been successfully used to detect and identify plant stress caused by arthropod herbivory across various crops, including maize (Nansen et al., 2010), soybean (Huang et al., 2013), rice (Liu & Sun, 2016; Prasannakumar et al., 2014), wheat (Mirik et al., 2014), peach trees (Severtson et al., 2016; Luedeling et al., 2009), potatoes (Hunt and Rondon, 2017), and for specific pests such as aphids (Chen et al., 2018), leafhoppers (Prabhakar et al., 2011), and Solenopsis mealybugs (Prabhakar et al., 2013) using hyperspectroscopy.
 Recent studies have further extended the use of these technologies for detecting leafworms in controlled greenhouse environments (Tageldin et al., 2020).
 The diversity of approaches and remote sensing methods highlights the potential of these technologies in supporting various agricultural applications.

 Remote sensing in agriculture is based on the principle that insect damage alters a crop's morphological and physiological properties, such as chlorophyll content, cellular structure, nutrient and water uptake, and gas exchange.
 These changes affect the crop's light absorption and reflection, leading to distinct spectral reflectance characteristics.
 Remote sensors can effectively detect and quantify these spectral variations, offering valuable insights into the extent of crop stress (Franklin, 2001; Mirik et al., 2006).
 By analyzing spectral reflectance, it becomes possible to monitor pest activity continuously, conduct rapid surveys, and implement less labor-intensive and cost-effective methodologies for detecting pest damage (Prasannakumar et al., 2014).
 Spectral reflectance data can also be used to estimate infestation levels of various insect pests (Reisig & Godfrey, 2010; Huang et al., 2012; Mirik et al., 2012).